 This paper looks at the different ways audiences perceive and respond to anthropomorphic and bio-mimetic qualities in robotic characters, specifically their perceptions of agency, emotion and intentionality.
 The author argues that it is audience perception rather than the innate qualities of the robot that determines successful robot-audience interactions.

-Analysing Robotic Performance
+Analyzing Robotic Performance

-This paper analyses robots as performative entities that create themselves in the moment of their performance and also looks at how audiences perceive and interpret those performances through observation and interaction.
+This paper analyzes robots as performative entities that create themselves in the moment of their performance and also looks at how audiences perceive and interpret those performances through observation and interaction.
 Interactions between humans and robots take place in a variety of different contexts.
-Some of these contexts are explicitly performative or theatrical, including Honda’s ASIMO conducting the Detroit Symphony Orchestra, Hiroshi Ishiguro’s female android Geminoid-F acting in the Japanese play Sayonara and Louis-Philippe Demers’ robotic performers in Australian Dance Theatre’s (ADT) Devolution.
+Some of these contexts are explicitly performative or theatrical, including Honda’s ASIMO conducting the Detroit Symphony Orchestra, Hiroshi Ishiguro’s female android Geminoid-F acting in the Japanese play Sayonara and Louis-Philippe Demers’s robotic performers in Australian Dance Theatre’s (ADT) Devolution.
 These performances are all tightly scripted and rehearsed.
-Other human-robot interactions take place in more open environments such as art galleries and museums where audiences can interact with robots in unscripted interactive encounters.
+Other human-robot interactions take place in more open environments, such as art galleries and museums where audiences can interact with robots in unscripted interactive encounters.
 Nevertheless, I would argue that there is a theatrical performative element to all public displays of robots.
-All robots are in essence performers, they are designed to act and interact in the world and are programmed (scripted) to perform in particular ways.
+All robots are in essence performers: they are designed to act and interact in the world and are programmed (scripted) to perform in particular ways.

-In The Presentation of Self in Everyday Life, Goffman views all human social interaction as a typing of acting.
+In The Presentation of Self in Everyday Life, Goffman views all human social interaction as a type of acting.
 We don’t have to be on a literal theatrical stage to act, we are all actors who craft and perform different versions of ourselves in our everyday lives depending on which social situations we are in and who we are interacting with.
-Goffman uses the metaphor of the theatre to describe how we move between back stage and front stage arenas using various techniques of “impression management” such as selecting different modes of dress, speech and behaviour to perform these different presentations of self to our different audiences.
+Goffman uses the metaphor of the theater to describe how we move between back stage and front stage arenas using various techniques of “impression management” such as selecting different modes of dress, speech and behavior to perform these different presentations of self to our different audiences.

 We can break down these aspects as follows: